Connect with us

 Female bodies: Adapted for endurance

 One of the key arguments put forth by “Man the Hunter” proponents is that females would not have been physically capable of taking part in the long, arduous hunts of our evolutionary past.
-But a number of female-associated features, which an endurance advantage, tell a different story.
+But a number of female-associated features, which provide an endurance advantage, tell a different story.

 All human bodies, regardless of sex, have and need both the hormones estrogen and testosterone.
 On average, females have more estrogen and males more testosterone, though there is a great deal of variation and overlap.

-Testosterone often gets all the credit when it to athletic success.
-But estrogen – technically the estrogen receptor – is deeply ancient, originating somewhere between 1.2 and 600 million years ago.
+Testosterone often gets all the credit when it comes to athletic success.
+But estrogen – technically the estrogen receptor – is deeply ancient, originating somewhere between 1.2 billion and 600 million years ago.
 It predates the existence of sexual reproduction involving egg and sperm.
 The testosterone receptor originated as a duplicate of the estrogen receptor and is only about half as old.
 As such, estrogen, in its many forms and pervasive functions, seems necessary for life among both females and males.

 Estrogen influences athletic performance, particularly endurance performance.
 The greater concentrations of estrogen that females tend to have in their bodies likely confer an endurance advantage – an ability to exercise for a longer period of time without becoming exhausted.